Sampreet/qom/README.md

 ## Citing

-Please cite [S. Kalita and A. K. Sarma, *The QOM Toolbox: An object-oriented Python framework for cavity optomechanical systems*, Proceedings of Eighth International Congress on Information and Communication Technology **3**, Springer Singapore (2023)](./CITATION.bib) if you use our work in your research.
+Please cite [S. Kalita and A. K. Sarma, *The QOM Toolbox: An Object-oriented Python Framework for Cavity Optomechanical Systems*, Proceedings of Eighth International Congress on Information and Communication Technology, Lecture Notes in Networks and Systems, Volume 694, 581-590, Springer Nature Singapore (2023)](./CITATION.bib) if you use our work in your research.